 Explore cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by question-and-answer period with the audience.

-FALL 2024 SCIENCE INQUIRY SERIES
+SPRING 2025 SCIENCE INQUIRY SERIES ANNOUNCED

-Talks begin at 6 pm in the Museum of the Rockies’ Hager Auditoriuum, with seating on a first-come, first-served basis.
+The talks are free, with seating on a first-come, first-served basis.
 Face masks are recommended but not required.
 We hope to see you there!

-Science Inquiry Series Explores Artificial Intelligence
+Science Inquiry Series Explores Cosmic Mysteries

 The series explores cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by questions from the audience.
 The talks are free to the public; seating is on a first-come, first-served basis.
 Face masks are recommended but not required.